ThinkSwift/ItemsBrowserKit/README.md

 # ItemsBrowserKit

-A lightweight, generic SwiftUI browser for your items — grid/list toggle, multi-select delete, async thumbnails, and simple updated-time sorting.
+A lightweight, generic SwiftUI browser for your items — grid/list toggle, multi-select delete, async thumbnails, and updated-time sorting.

 - **iOS 15+**
 - **No external dependencies**